 In diagnosing the causes of hip pain, it's important to understand what the hip anatomy is.
 The hip is basically a ball-and-socket joint similar to the shoulder joint in the arms.
-The hip joint is impressive in that it serves two factors, it is a support structure and as well as being very flexible.
-Because it is a strong support structure, it also tends to get injured.
+The hip joint is impressive in that it serves two factors, it's a support structure as well as being very flexible.
+Because it's a strong support structure, it's also tends — it also tends to get injured.
 Because it's very flexible, it similarly can be susceptible to different types of injuries.

 The bones of the hip are supported by specific muscles.
 The strongest muscle in the body actually is one of the main flexors of the hip, it's called the iliopsoas muscle.
 And it has two attachments to the inner part of the hip as well as to the lower part of the back.
 This muscle is involved in iliopsoas tendinitis, iliopsoas bursitis, and is one of the common causes of muscle pain that causes hip pain.
 The tendons attach the muscles to the bones and the ligaments connect bones to bone.
 So, an area that is often susceptible to increased pressure are the tendons themselves or the muscles attached to the bone, so that is another source of pain, more specifically in iliopsoas tendinitis.
 The bursa are pockets of fluid that also protect the top part of the bone to prevent pressure from being placed on the bone.
 There are about 160 different bursa in the body, and when they get irritated, this can develop into bursitis.